AzizPetro/RestApiEndpoint/README.md

 ####Structure of the Services

 -Custom Backend Service:
-  -API Gateway :RESTApi Gateway to be able to establish communication between the outside world and database -Data Retrieval Service :Retrieves user's data and creates response for incoming request
+  -API Gateway : RESTApi Gateway to be able to establish communication between the outside world and database -Data Retrieval Service : Retrieves user's data and creates response for incoming request

 - Redis Service:
   - Caching: Holds sorted list in order to quickly sort user rank according to their scores in-memory